Jean Charlot: Work

 Charlot is generally recognized as having brought international attention to José Guadalupe Posada, a Mexican printer who had produced more than 15,000 prints and lithographs, devoted mostly to the popular readers of newspapers in pre-revolutionary Mexico, in which he would present political satires using cartoon-like skeletons; these are a variety of calavera.
 The original style and plastic language of Posada's art struck Charlot when he saw his prints being sold in 1922 on street corners, and he went on to find his forgotten printing blocks (woodcuts, leadcuts, zinccuts, etc.) in the workshop of Posada's former publisher.
 With O'Higgins and the son of Posada's publisher, Charlot participated in 1928 and 1930 in the publication of catalogues of Posada's prints, a project conceived by Frances Toor which piqued public interest in Posada.
 Posada's skeletons and skulls, rooted in pre-Hispanic religious ritual, were later adapted by Rivera, Frida Kahlo, O'Higgins, and many others, and are now icons acknowledged worldwide as being at the heart of Mexican popular art and handcrafts.
 Charlot himself was much interested in and also started avant-garde woodcut.

 After the Mexican Revolution (1910–1917), post-revolutionary governments sought to educate the public on the principles of social justice, as consecrated in the new constitution.
 Mural painting became an extraordinary visual vehicle, for occupying public spaces like government buildings, schools and markets where it was accessible to all people and spoke even to the illiterate, in contrast to traditional easel painting aimed at private art consumption by the educated.
-During the government of President Alvaro Obregon (1921–1924), mural painting was actively promoted by Minister of Education Jose Vasconcelos.
+During the government of President Álvaro Obregón (1921–1924), mural painting was actively promoted by Minister of Education Jose Vasconcelos.
 Diego Rivera's strong personality and political connections led to many important early commissions.
 His first commission from Vasconcelos was to paint a mural in the Preparatory School, where four young artists dared to accept Vasconcelos' challenge.
 Jean Charlot was one of them, and also his friend and roommate Fernando Leal who invited him to get involved.
 Charlot's fresco Massacre in the Templo Mayor (1921–1922), depicting the massacre in the Great Temple of Tenochtitlan, is in front of Fernando Leal's The Dancers of Chalma (1921–1923).
 In his fresco, Charlot portrayed himself, Leal and Diego Rivera.
 Charlot's was the first mural finished and the first in the fresco technique.
 Thus, Charlot participated in the founding of Mexican muralism.